ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 We’ll use the `git clone` command along with the URL that points to your fork of the repository.

 This URL will be similar to the URL above, except now it will end with `.git`.
-In the `cloud_haiku` example above, the URL will look like this:
+In the `cloud_haiku` example above, the URL will read similar to this, with your actual username replacing `your-username`:

 ```
 https://github.com/<^>your-username<^>/cloud_haiku.git